hermits-grove/hermitdb/README.md

 }
 ```

-## If you have some spare attention, please direct it here.
+### If you have some spare attention, please direct it here.

-- [ ] crypto
+- **crypto**
-  - [ ] Reduce our reliance on a strong rng
+  - **Reduce our reliance on a strong rng**
-	  If an attacker controls our source of entropy, we may leak something.
+	- If an attacker controls our source of entropy, it increases chance of leak.
-    - [ ] Nonce's are generated randomly.
+    - [ ] Nonce's are currently generated randomly.
 Since we have a seperate encryption key per log, and logs are immutable (are they? what if we add compaction?) we should be able to use a counter on log entries as a nonce.
-  - [ ] reduce our reliance on a strong password, all crypto entropy currently comes from the user's password, to improve security, we can look into adding an `entropy file`: a randomly generated file that is not synced through hermitdb.
-This would be similar to Keepass's composite key, the contents of the entropy file would be taken as input to the kdf giving us a lower bound of len(<entrop_file_content>) bits of entropy (assuming a strong rng was used to generate the entropy file).
+  - [ ] **reduce our reliance on a strong password.** The users password is the weakest link in our crypto system.
+To improve security, we can look into adding an `entropy file`: a randomly generated file that is not synced through hermitdb.
+This would be similar to Keepass's composite key, the contents of the entropy file would be taken as input to the kdf giving us a lower bound of `len(<entrop_file_content>)` bits of entropy (assuming a strong rng was used to generate the entropy file).
-- [ ] compressing op's in the log.
-Look into zstd (we already have zstd as a dependency from sled).
+- [ ] **compressing op's in the log**
+	- Look into zstd (we already have zstd as a dependency from sled).
-- [ ] log compaction
+- [ ] **log compaction**
-    1000 edits => 1000 log entries => 1000 commits (in the current git_log implementation).
+    - 1000 edits => 1000 log entries => 1000 commits (in the current git_log implementation).
-    - [ ] Can we compact this log and preserve causality?
+    - [ ] Can we compact this log *and* preserve causality?
-    - [ ] What if we make Op's themselves CRDT's `let op = merge(op1, op2)`?
+    - [ ] can we make `Op`'s themselves CRDT's? `let compacted_op = merge(op1, op2)`

-## Prior Art
+### Prior Art

 - https://github.com/ff-notes/ff - a distributed notes app built with CRDT's + Git